Swiss Ball Plank Leg Lift and Hold

 - 1

-Start by placing your forearms on a Swiss ball, with your elbows directly under your shoulders.
+Begin in a plank position with your forearms resting on a Swiss ball, directly under your shoulders.

 - 2